 "Excellent, thorough, relevant.
 Handbook will be a great resource."

-Jo-Anne Manski-Nankervis is a GP at Eastbrooke Family Clinic Essendon.
-She is a Lecturer and Diabetes Research Fellow at the Department of General Practice at the University of Melbourne where she juggles teaching students and developing curriculum with primary care diabetes research.
+Dr Jo-Anne Manski-Nankervis is a general practitioner at Eastbrooke Family Clinic Essendon.
+She is a Lecturer and Diabetes Research Fellow at the Department of General Practice at the University of Melbourne, where she juggles teaching students and developing curriculum with primary care diabetes research.
 Jo-Anne has a PhD and has contributed to the RACGP guidelines for the management of type 2 diabetes in general practice.
 She was the team lead for the updating of the GP Update Handbook in both 2016 and 2017.

-Clare Maher has worked as a General Practitioner for over 25 years.
-In that time she has been involved in both undergraduate teaching at the University of Queensland and in postgraduate education.
+Dr Clare Maher has worked as a general practitioner for over 25 years.
+In that time, she has been involved in both undergraduate teaching at The University of Queensland and in postgraduate education.
 She was an inaugural member of one of Australia's longest running EBM Journal Clubs.
 She currently works at Inala Indigenous Health Service and as a GP Fellow in Diabetes Care.
 Her special interests involve Aboriginal and Torres Strait Islander Health, EBM and chronic disease care.

-Susan Beattie is a GP in Sydney, NSW.
-She has been working in general practice in various contexts since 2002, including Australian city and rural family practice, GP hospital work, international charity work and private general practice in London.
+Dr Susan Beattie is a general practitioner in Sydney, New South Wales.
+She has been working in general practice in various contexts since 2002, including Australian city and rural family practice, GP hospital work, international charity work, and private general practice in London.
 She first became aware of GP Update when living in London.
 She found the courses such a wonderful resource and is excited to now be a part of the team delivering the course in Australia.
-Susan is married with 2 young children and enjoys travelling, cooking and the Australian summer!
+Susan is married with two young children and enjoys travelling, cooking, and the Australian summer!

-Cassandra Henderson is a GP working in Gold Coast, Qld.
-A John Flynn Scholar and member of the University of Queensland’s first GMC cohort, Cassandra went on to complete her MRCGP in London.
-While partner of a central London practice she attended GP Update courses for over 10 years.
+Dr Cassandra Henderson is a general practitioner working on the Gold Coast, Queensland.
+A John Flynn Scholar and member of The University of Queensland’s first GMC cohort, Cassandra went on to complete her MRCGP in London.
+While partner of a central London practice, she attended GP Update courses for over 10 years.
 Cassandra has been an Associate Professor of Family Medicine at Hong Kong University and since returning to Australia teaches medical students from Bond University.
 Her interests include women’s and children’s health, EBM and medical education.